LeetLLM

 Characteristics

-• •Architecture: DistilBERT, MobileBERT, or DeBERTa-v3-xsmall.
+• Architecture: DistilBERT, MobileBERT, or DeBERTa-v3-xsmall.

-• •Task: Multi-label classification (Output: [prob_hate, prob_violence, prob_spam, ...]).
+• Task: Multi-label classification (Output: [prob_hate, prob_violence, prob_spam, ...]).

-• •Precision: Tuned for high precision on "Block" (don't auto-block unless sure) and high precision on "Allow" (don't auto-allow unless sure).
+• Precision: Tuned for high precision on "Block" (don't auto-block unless sure) and high precision on "Allow" (don't auto-allow unless sure).
 Everything else goes to Tier 2.

 text

 1System: You are a content moderation expert.
 2Your task is to classify user content based on the following policy: 3 4<POLICY_DEFINITION> 5Hate Speech: Dehumanizing speech, calls for violence, or inferiority claims based on protected characteristics (race, religion, etc.).
-6Exceptions: 7- Counterspeech (raising awareness) 8- Self-referential use (reclaimed terms) 9- Fictional content (unless glorifying) 10</POLICY_DEFINITION> 11 12Analyze the content below.
-Think step-by-step about whether it falls under an exception.
-13Respond with JSON: { "action": "ALLOW" | "BLOCK" | "ESCALATE", "reason": "...", "category": "..." } 14 15Content: {user_content}
+6Exceptions: 7- Counterspeech (raising awareness) 8- Self-referential use (reclaimed terms) 9- Fictional content (unless glorifying) 10</POLICY_DEFINITION> 11 12Analyze the content below against the policy and return only JSON: 13{ "action": "ALLOW" | "BLOCK" | "ESCALATE", "category": "...", "confidence": 0.0, "rationale": "one-sentence policy explanation" } 14 15Content: {user_content}

 Advantages

-• •Contextual awareness: It can distinguish between "I want to kill you" (violence) and "I killed it at the gym" (slang).
+• Contextual awareness: It can distinguish between "I want to kill you" (violence) and "I killed it at the gym" (slang).

 Tier 3: Human review